 Background, border, cottage gardening, foundation planting, massing, specimen, containers

 More Info, How-To's, Videos and more

-Water: Has average water needs, but will tolerate drought once established.
+Water: Has average water needs and once established will tolerate some drought.

 ReviewsBe the first to write a review